JedWatson/react-select/README.md

 ## Installation

-You currently need to install this component via NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).
+The easiest way to use React-Select is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).

-Standalone builds will be available in the future.
+You can also use the standalone build by including `dist/select.js` and `dist/default.css` in your page.
+If you use this, make sure you have already included React and Underscore. (they must be available through a browserify-style `require()` call, global support is coming soon)

 ```
 npm install react-select --save
 ```

+### Using the built

 ## Usage